direktiv/direktiv/scripts/api/api.md

 ```

 traffic can only be configured between two revisions.
 All other revisions
-will bet set to 0 traffic.
+will bet set to 0 traffic

 #### Parameters